 If you’re wondering why the mountain was named after the province’s first lieutenant governor — as opposed to, say, the first governor — then you’re probably not Canadian, as “lieutenant governors” in Canada are provincial royal representatives carrying out the monarchs constitutional and ceremonial duties, rather than figureheads who have little to do until the governor dies or is hounded out of office by some sordid scandal.

 Mount Carleton is located within Mount Carleton Provincial Park, which is easily accessible by road, despite the dearth of nearby towns or villages.
 Two reasonably demanding hiking trails provide visitors access to the summit, which takes 1.5-2.5 hours to reach (depending on your speed, and whether you take the shorter, direct trail or the longer, old fire road route).
 A fire tower still stands at the top of the mountain, which was used by forest fire spotters from 1923 to 1968.

 Know Before You Go

 From Route 180 in north-central New Brunswick, turn south on Route 385.
 Enter the park and follow the signs to the end of Bald Mountain Brook Road.
-Hike the Mount Carleton Trail 4.4 km to the summit, following the signs and blue blazes.
+Hike either the Mount Carleton Trail or the old fire road up to 4.4 km to the summit, following the signs and green blazes.